-Each class has a designated reading area, of high quality and value, where children can sit and enjoy a wide range of books.
+Each class has a designated reading area, of high quality and value, where children can sit and enjoy a wide range of books for pleasure.
 The area should be clearly identifiable and be used as far as possible to display relevant materials for example; particular book genres being studied, a focused author, newly exchanged or purchased books as this will further enhance the schools promotion of reading.
-Class libraries are stocked with books provided by the school or those on loan from Essex School Library Service.
-Children should be allowed to choose from these books as part of their self-chosen reading material.

 Reading is intrinsically incorporated across the curriculum, whether it be reading a problem in numeracy, accessing instructions in a food technology session, using inference and deduction to explore a painting in art or sourcing information for a topic from a book or the internet.
 Teachers must exploit every opportunity for making reading real.
-Children should be exposed to a wide variety of real literature and alternative texts, including ICT based materials and DVDs to enable them to develop skills in reading for meaning at varying levels.
+Children should be exposed to a wide variety of real literature and alternative texts.
 It is important to emphasise that reading skills such as inference and deduction can be developed through a wide genre of texts aside from writing or print.